-It’s you who matter, not people’s opinion, says Bhargavi Jonnadula the Tax Consultant from Deloitte, Hyderabad, who is now empowering young adolescents.
+It’s you who matter, not people’s opinions, says Bhargavi Jonnadula the Tax Consultant from Hyderabad, who is also a model.

 By Geneive D’Souza | Opening Doorz Editorial | September 29, 2020

-Bhargavi Jonnadula is a 21- year-old aspiring model, hoping to make a difference by changing the way kids see themselves.
-Her desire is to help them realise that sometimes it’s best to be yourself.
-She herself went through a major change which involved her ‘finding herself’ and realising that it all depended on the people she surrounded herself with.
-“You don’t need to look beautiful to make the world a better place and I want to do something for kids, especially adolescent kids,” says Bhargavi who is currently working as a tax consultant in Deloitte, in Hyderabad.
+“It’s you who matter, not people’s opinions,” says Bhargavi Jonnadula a 21- year-old aspiring model, is hoping to make a difference by changing the way kids see themselves.
+Her desire is to help them realize that sometimes it’s best to be yourself.
+She herself went through a major change which involved her ‘finding herself’ and realizing that it all depended on the people she surrounded herself with.
+“You don’t need to look beautiful to make the world a better place and I want to do something for kids, especially adolescent kids,” says Bhargavi, currently working as a tax consultant in Deloitte, in Hyderabad.

-The aspiring Beauty Queen has had a major transformation as a person since Grade XII.
+The aspiring Beauty Queen has had a significant transformation as a person since Grade XII.
 “I was an introvert back in school and always let the views of others affect me internally.”
 That was back then.
-Today, she is a more confident, happy and a pleasant person.
+Today, she is a more confident, happy, and pleasant person.
 ‘Gregarious’ is how Bhargavi, who celebrates her birthday today, describes her new self.